 The project does not aim to stigmatise the service of security forces members.
 Rather, it seeks to boost awareness and resilience.

-A series of research articles will be published, culminating in a report that will make recommendations to the security forces on their vetting strategies.
+We will publish a series of research articles, culminating in a report that will make recommendations to the security forces on their vetting strategies.